-The CAP Foundation has developed patient education materials that will be shared with grantees.
+The CAP Foundation has developed patient education materials for use at See, Test & Treat programs. .
 Other organizations, such as the CDC and American Cancer Society also provide educational materials.
-These educational materials can be found in our online See, Test & Treat program materials folder.
-CAP Foundation materials can be ordered through your program manager up to 2 weeks prior to your programs.
-Ideally these materials would be handed to your patients at check-in or registration or at a health education table so that a health professional can walk them through the information.
+These educational materials can be found in our online See, Test & Treat Toolkit.
+Ideally these materials would be handed to your patients at check-in or registration or at a health education table so that a health professional can walk them through the information and answer any questions